AnoukSmet/Dog-Health-Tracker/README.md

 ![Color Palette](wireframes/color-palette.png)

 * #ffffff: I have decided to keep the background of the overall website white in order give the clean look.
 I will also use this color as text color for the nav bar and buttons.
+* #D9D9D9: This color I will use as a background color for whole dashboard.
-* #F5F5F5: This color I will use as a background color for the logs on the dashboard in order to have a small contract versus the white background.
+* #F5F5F5: This color I will use as a background color for the logs on the dashboard in order to have a small contract versus #D9D9D9 dashboard color.
-* #D9D9D9: This color I will use as a background color for the profile, to stand out a bit more and to make a clear difference between profile and logs.
 * #284B63: This will be the color that I will use for my navigation bar and buttons in order to give a bit of color to the website.
-* #000000: I will use the standard black color as my text color in order to keep the simple / clean look.
+This color will also be used as the overall text color.

-I have used a contract checker in order to make sure that the contract is sufficient.
+I have used a contrast checker in order to make sure that the contrast is sufficient.
 This way my content will be easily readable.

+<a></a>

+#### Fonts
+In order to find appropriate fonts for my website, I have visited [Google Fonts](https://fonts.google.com/ "Google Fonts") to explore the various options.
+For the titles and subtitles, I have used the font [Play](https://fonts.google.com/specimen/Play "Play") and for the main text I have used [Cormorant Garamond](https://fonts.google.com/specimen/Cormorant+Garamond "Cormorant Garamond").

 <a></a>